ccxzhang/Bipartisan-Index/README.md

 3. `FBpages`: scraper built on selenium to extract information from Facebook public pages.

 4. `Zhihu`: scraper to get answers from Zhihu (Chinese version of Quora) which used Ajax.

+5. `Selenium-Tutorial`: presentation slides for Selenium, including the common usages of Selenium.